When would I need a Premises Licence?

 If you wish to change any aspect of your premises licence once it has been granted, you will need to apply to your local council for either a full or a minor variation.

 The full variation process is very similar to the application process for a new premises licence and the fee is the same.
-You should use this process if you want to make a substantial change to your licence, for example, increasing the hours when you sell alcohol.
+You should use this process if you want to make a substantial change to your licence, for example, increasing the hours when you sell alcohol or include a second floor to the licensed area.
 Apply on-line for a full variation to the Premises Licence.

 If you want to make a small, low-risk change to your premises licence, you may be able to use the minor variation process.
 This is cheaper and quicker than the full variation application.

 Small changes could include: removing a licensable activity, reducing the hours you sell alcohol, making small changes to the layout of your premises.

 If you apply for a minor variation and your application is rejected, you will not be able to appeal.
 However, you can reapply using the full variation process.
 Apply on-line for a minor variation to the Premises Licence.

 To change the designated premises supervisor on the premises licence